daos-stack/daos/NewDocs/DAOS Docker.md

 On Mac, please make sure that the Docker settings under "Preferences/{Disk, Memory}" are configured accordingly.

 ## What is DAOS
 The Distributed Asynchronous Object Storage (DAOS) is an open-source object store that leverages Non-Volatile Memory (NVM), such as Storage Class Memory (SCM) and NVM Express (NVMe).
 The storage process uses a key-value storage interface on top of NVM hardware.
-For additional information, see the following articles articles:
+For additional information, see the following articles:
 - [DAOS Sets New Records with Intel® Optane™ Persistent Memory](https://www.intel.com/content/www/us/en/developer/articles/technical/daos-sets-new-records-with-intel-optane-persistent-memory.html)
 - [DAOS: Revolutionizing High-Performance Storage with Intel® Optane™ Technology](https://www.intel.com/content/dam/www/public/us/en/documents/solution-briefs/high-performance-storage-brief.pdf)

-## Hardware used for this demonstration
+## Hardware
+The hardware used to demonstrate the set up of a DAOS cluster is:
 - Server Board: Wolf Pass
 - CPU: Cascade Lake (2)
 - OS: Ubuntu 20.0.4LTE. freshly Installed
-- RAM: 192GB  (12)x16GB
+- Memory: 192GB  (12)x16GB
 - PMEM: First Gen 1.5TB (12)x128GB

 ## Building a Docker Image

-To build the Docker image, we can do it one of two ways:
+The first step is to set up a Docker image base for the OS of your choice.
+Fortunately, we can use the preconfigures scripts located on the DAOS Github page to do most of the work for us by giving two methods too build the Docker image:
 - Local clone of the GitHub DAOS repo
 - Directly from GitHub

-If you prefer a different base than CentOS7, replace the filename "Dockerfile.centos.8" in the command strings below with one of the following."
+If you prefer a different base than CentOS8, replace the filename "Dockerfile.centos.8" in the command strings below with one of the following."
 - Dockerfile.centos.7
 - Dockerfile.ubuntu.20.04

-> To perform the steps below, you will need a minimum of 5GB of DDR and 16GB of storage.
+> To perform the steps below yourself, you will need a minimum of 5GB of DDR and 16GB of storage.

 ### 1. Build From Local Clone